Miami05/Born2beRoot/README.md

 <img  width="836"  src="https://imgur.com/Xp3M5o3.png">
 ### We have set everything ready for starting the setup of our Debian virtual machine❗️

-##  6.1 Installing Sudo and Configuring Users and Groups 👤
+##  6.1 Installing Sudo and Configuring Users and Groups👤
 1 ◦ The installation begins by switching the user to root so we can install `sudo`.
 To do this, enter `su` at the bash prompt and provide the root password, which is `ldurmish42` in my case.
 Once logged in as root, run the command `apt install sudo` to have the package manager install the required packages for `sudo`.
 <img  width="836"  src="https://imgur.com/86gUU8q.png">